MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-security-baselines-assessment-configurations.md

 > Want to experience Microsoft Defender Vulnerability Management?
 Learn more about how you can sign up to the [Microsoft Defender Vulnerability Management public preview trial](../defender-vulnerability-management/get-defender-vulnerability-management.md).

-## 1. Get a list of the configuration settings in use in active baseline profiles
+## 1.API description

-This API retrieves a list of the configuration settings being assessed in active baseline profiles.
+This API retrieves a list of the configurations being assessed in active baseline profiles.

 ### 1.1 Parameters